openbmc/docs/designs/virtual-media.md

 Virtual Media feature supports multiple, simultaneous connections in both modes.

+### Asynchronicity

+Mounting and unmounting of remote device could be time consuming.
+Virtual Media shall support asynchronicity at the level of DBus and optionally Redfish API.

+Default timeouts for DBus (25 seconds) and for Redfish (60 seconds) may be insufficient to perform mounting and unmounting in some cases.

+Asynchronous responses will be described later on in appropriate sections.

 ### Network Block Device (NBD)

 Reader can notice that most connections on diagram are based on Network Block